fbaig/ciroh_ngiab_python/README.md

        jupyter lab --ip 0.0.0.0 /shared
 ```

-### NGIAB Pyhton Wrapper
+## NGIAB Pyhton Wrapper
- - `ngiab.py` has the python wrapper code with can imported as a python module
+ - `pyngiab/pyngiab.py` has the python wrapper code which can imported as a python module
  - `test_ngiab.py` has code showing usage of the python wrapper module
-    - The same can be done in a Jupyter environment launched with all NGIAB dependencies
+    - Make sure to load appropriate dependencies by running the python script as
+`source /ngen/.venv/bin/activate && python test_ngiab.py`
+ - Alternatively, in Jupyter environment, make sure to use `NGIAB` kernel to load appropriate dependencies
 ```python
 import sys
 sys.path.append('/ngen/pyngiab')